Published on August 13, 2024

 Pet dander

 Pet dander is tiny flecks of skin shed by cats, dogs, and other animals with fur or feathers.
-Pet urine and saliva may also contain allergens.
+Pet urine and saliva also may contain allergens.

 • Keep pets out of your home, if possible.